David Peever BEc, MSc (Mineral Economics) – Chairman

 Having joined Royal Schiphol Group as a board member in 2008, Jos was appointed President & CEO from 1 January 2009.
 He is also Non-Executive member of the board of directors of Groupe ADP (Aéroports de Paris).
 Jos started his career as an accountant and worked for many years (1980-2008) at PricewaterhouseCoopers in various management capacities, most recently as CEO and Chairman of the Board of Management.

 Jos is a member of the ACI World Governing Board, ACI Europe Board and the Executive Committee.
-He is a member of the Supervisory Board of Okura Hotel Amsterdam B.V. and member of the General and Executive Board of the Confederation of Netherlands Industry and Employers (VNO-NCW) and a member of the Amsterdam Economic Board, Chairman Cluster Logistics.
+He is a member of the Supervisory Board of Okura Hotel Amsterdam B.V. and member of the General and Executive Board of the Confederation of Netherlands Industry and Employers (VNO-NCW) and a member of the Amsterdam Economic Board.
+He is also co-Chairman of the Cyber Security Council.
 Jos is also active in the social sector as a member of the Dutch National Opera and Ballet Board of Governors.

 Michael Thompson BCom – Director